ElanMedoff/personal-site/_posts/parent-aware-and-parent-agnostic-children.md

 ---
 title: "Data Fetching in React: Parent-Agnostic vs Parent-Aware Children"
-abstract: TODO
+abstract: "Null checking is central to writing code with React, but who should have to do it: the child, or the parent?
+In this article, we discuss two different approaches by examining the Parent-agnostic child, who trusts nothing and no one, and the Parent-aware child, who perhaps relies on others a bit too much."
 publishedOn: TODO
-imagePath: TODO
+imagePath: null
 ---

 # Data Fetching in React: Parent-Agnostic vs Parent-Aware Children

-Data fetching in React is a popular topic of blog posts, dev talks, and tutorials – and for good reason: asynchronous data fetching introduces a whole collection of complexities to handle.
+Data fetching in React is a popular topic of blog posts, dev talks, and tutorials – and for good reason.
+Asynchronous data fetching introduces a whole collection of complexities to handle.
 I hope to contribute with a less-often discussed topic: the role of the children whose parent fetches data asynchronously, and to what extent the children should account for this behavior.

 ## Preamble: basic inline null checking